mervecoskunn/lotus-project/README.md

   * When admin is logged the blog management page can be reached through the 'my profile' menu so that admin can view blog page for admin.
 * As a Site Admin I want to create draft blog posts so that I can finish writing the content later
   * In the blog management page the administrator can choose to put the blog post in 'draft' mode before publishing it.
+* As a Site Admin, I can review the products I have purchased from my assessment page by clicking on the my assessment button on my profile page.
+After this process, these products will disappear from my assessment page.

 ### Code Validation